 The intent of this document is to summarise and satisfy the requirements for CAP1616 Stage 1 Define Gateway, Step 1B Design Principles.
-The CAA reference is ACP-2019-17, and the link to the CAA progress page is here.
+The CAA reference is ACP-2019-26, and the link to the CAA progress page is here.

-This proposal is limited to removing the dependency of enroute instrument flight procedures in the UK AIP from the Turnberry (TRN) DVOR.
-Hence this proposal is focussed on Standard Terminal Arrival Routes (STARs), and their associated holds which refer to TRN as a conventional navaid in the enroute environment; where NATS is the primary air navigation services provider (ANSP).
+This proposal was initially limited to removing the dependency of enroute instrument flight procedures in the UK AIP from the Bovingdon (BNN) DVOR and Westcott (WCO) NDB.
+However, prior to the Assessment Meeting, an updated Statement of Need was submitted to also remove the final enroute dependencies from the Biggin Hill (BIG) and Midhurst (MID) DVORs; alongside the Woodley (WOD) NDB.
+Therefore, this proposal is focussed on Standard Terminal Arrival Routes (STARs), and their associated Holds which refer to the BIG/ BNN/ MID DVOR or WCO/ WOD NDB, as a conventional navaid in the enroute environment; where NATS is the primary air navigation services provider (ANSP).

-The TRN DME (distance measuring equipment) is co-located with the VOR, and it will remain in the same location once the DVOR is removed.
+The BIG, BNN and MID DMEs (Distance Measuring Equipment) are co-located with the DVOR and will remain in the same location once the DVORs are removed.
+Similarly, the WCO and WOD NDBs will be renamed as Westcott (WCO) and Woodley (WOD).
 Airport-based procedures such as Standard Instrument Departures (SIDs) and instrument approaches are not relevant to the enroute scope of this proposal, hence they are excluded.
 Airport operators are developing separately their own equivalent SID and instrument approach procedures presuming DVOR rationalisation.